How to Clean Cat Urine & Spray

 - 1 quart hot water

-After cleaning the area, spread a thick layer of baking soda over the spot after the surface is mostly dry or a mix of 50/50 vinegar and water.
-This will help dispel odor and (hopefully) deter cats from spraying there again.
+After cleaning, spread a thick layer of bicarb over the spot after the surface is mostly dry or a mix of 50/50 vinegar and water.
+This will help dispel odor and (hopefully) deter future incidents.

 Tips:

-- You could also try washing the area with a garden hose then pouring straight vinegar around the spot, this might just do the trick for you (may also affect plant life).
+- You could also try washing the area with a garden hose then pouring straight vinegar around the area, this might just do the trick for you (may affect plant life).

-- If you can’t clean it immediately, try to at least throw a bucket of water on the spot to dilute the area until you can get to it.
+- Can’t get rid of it immediately?
+Throw a bucket of water on the area to dilute the mess until you have time to deal with it.

 Recipe #2

-This recipe is to clean cat spray inside the home, test an area for colorfastness first.
+This tackles jobs inside the home, test for colorfastness first.

 1 16-oz. bottle Hydrogen Peroxide